harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 #tip
 Follow the [Migrate Runtime Config](https://nuxt.com/docs/bridge/overview#update-runtime-config) doc.

-The `env` key in nuxt.config is no longer supported, you should use runtime config exclusively.
+The `env` key in `nuxt.config.ts` is no longer supported, you should use runtime config exclusively.

 You can safely ignore TypeScript issues this causes for now.